qupath/qupath-docs/docs/intro/extensions.md

 The extension manager window
 :::

-There, you will see a list of extensions grouped by "catalog".
+There, you will see a list of extensions grouped by *"catalog"*.

-A "catalog" represents a collection of extensions developed by a group.
+A catalog typically represents a collection of extensions developed by a specific group of people.
 By default, you will only see the "QuPath catalog", which contains extensions developed by the QuPath team.

-If the extension you want to manage is present in this list, you can go to the next section.
+If the extension you want is present in this list, you can go to the next section.
-Otherwise, click on `Manage extension catalogs` in the extension manager.
+Otherwise, click on {guilabel}`Manage extension catalogs` in the extension manager.
 This will open the extension catalog manager window.

 :::{figure} images/extension_catalog_manager.png
 :class: shadow-image mid-image